slonoed/slonoed.github.io/_posts/2017-09-08-react-animation-done-right.md

 _TL;DR use Web Animation API.
 Works only in Chrome, FF_

-There are few ways to animate DOM elements.
+There are some ways to animate DOM elements.
 The most old is the [jQuery .animate()][jquery].
 Back in time it gave web-developers the holy grail: nice API and perfect browser support.